WingChhun/react-portfolio-site/README.md

 - Recreate my personal website:
   - Current one is hosted on github pages at www.jameschhun.com
+- Depending on Time Constraints: Add basic jest enzyme testing for any component involving state logic
+    - Most likely filtering gallery: not a big deal

 - Optimize design
 - CSS / SASS